brry/course/uni.md

 **Step 6**:  Change the `MESS_DATUM` data type to `Date`.
 Plot the time series for some station.
 BONUS: With a `for` loop, add lines for all stations.
 **Step 7**: [Report](mailto:berry-b@gmx.de) the time you needed to solve this task (estimate without BONUS time).
 Ask questions if you like.
+Send along your script if you want feedback on it.
 Optionally, give me feedback: is this task suited for an admission test?
 Any improvement ideas?
 **Step 8**: BONUS: After all the coding, let's get to to contentually interesting part.
 Which is the hottest of the gauges by average (or max) temperature?
 What gauge has the smallest temparature range?